Cat First-Aid Kit 2025: What to Pack & When to Use

 Poison help (24/7): Pet Poison Helpline 800-213-6680 · ASPCA Poison Control 888-426-4435.

-Not sure?
-Use this step-by-step plan for triage and what to say on the phone: Male Cat Blockage vs UTI: a 24-Hour Action Plan.
+Not sure how urgent it is?
+Use this step-by-step plan for what to watch and what to say on the phone: Male Cat Blockage vs UTI: a 24-Hour Action Plan.

 5) Build & Maintain (10 Minutes Today, 5 Monthly)

-4. Add tools: digital rectal thermometer, lubricant, blunt-tip scissors, tweezers, gloves, mini flashlight.
+4. Add tools: thermometer, lubricant, blunt-tip scissors, tweezers, gloves, mini flashlight.

-5. Paperwork: vet/ER numbers, poison helpline, and a one-page medical profile taped inside the lid.
+5. Paperwork: vet/ER numbers, poison contacts, and your one-page cat profile.

-8. Monthly check: restock used items, check batteries/expiries; restock the travel pouch first.
+7. Monthly check: restock used items, check batteries/expiries — and restock the travel pouch first.

 6) Mini How-Tos You Should Rehearse